newrelic/entity-definitions/docs/relationship_synthesis.md

 Relationship synthesis rules are a set of rules defined in this repository, that are used in the process of relationship synthesis.

-Relationship synthesis is a mechanism that leverages the defined rules to match telemetry datapoints and correlate them with candidate relationships and entities data.
-Its purpose is to automatically identify and create relationships on the users behalf users.
+Relationship synthesis is a mechanism that leverages the defined rules to match telemetry data points and correlate them with candidate relationships and entities data.
+Its purpose is to automatically identify and create relationships on the user's behalf.

-When the relationship synthesis process identifies a match between telemetry datapoints and the defined rules, it generates what is known as instrumented relationships.
+When the relationship synthesis process identifies a match between telemetry data points and the defined rules, it generates what is known as instrumented relationships.
 These instrumented relationships are the actual relationships that are created based on the established criteria.